cs540-25/students/amcdan23.md

 1. Implementing an LLM with the capacity for querying a knowledge-base, plus a domain-specific-language for the LLM to use external tools (such as performing arithmetic, manipulating the filesystem, etc).
 2. Logic gate / quantum circuit simulator and/or optimizer.
 Maybe even an HDL?
-3. A tool for automatically generating a [BDD](https://en.wikipedia.org/wiki/Binary_decision_diagram) from a boolean formula.
-4. An SSA form optimizer for a barely-higher-level-than assembly language.
+3. An SSA form optimizer for a barely-higher-level-than assembly language.
 It would be fun to try and implement a tiny LLVM from scratch!